 Make’s first art gallery – and first completed scheme in Hong Kong – is one of a number of exciting new exhibition spaces to open in the city.

-To maximise and rationalise the empty warehouse space, we devised the concept of inserting a new structure into the existing stripped-back concrete shell.
-Rather than dividing the space into a series of rooms, it is organised by a single, continuous piece of joinery which fits the gallery’s functions together like parts of a puzzle and splits the space up into several smaller, interconnected areas.
+Rather than dividing the empty warehouse space into a series of rooms, we’ve organised it by a single, continuous piece of joinery that fits the gallery’s functions together like parts of a puzzle and splits the space up into several smaller, interconnected areas.